kar722/Restaurant-Visitor-Forecasting/README.md

 ### 4. **Prediction & Submission**
 - Automatically generates predictions for all restaurant/date pairs in the test set.
-- Outputs `submission.csv` in the required format.
+- Outputs `predictions/prediction.csv` in the required format.

 ---